 Do you know what a ghost looks like?
 Well, here’s the secret that makes this naturally-lovely autumn art project eerily successful…NONE of us know for sure…!
 So the opportunities for imaginative interpretations are literally endless!

 By beginning with ghost illustrations that use the simplest of lines and shapes (a smudge, a scribble, a big inkblot, a big stamp, torn paper, etc.) and encourage free and loose marks, kids can focus on the emotive expressions of the ghosts.

 In the mood to make more Halloween art?
-Use our free printable kit to design your own haunted house (these little ghosts would love to haunt the halls)!
-Or craft a stylish set of witch or warlock boots.
+Try our paint potions art lab and 2D magic potion compositions or stamp a patch of potato and apple print jack-o-lanterns.
+Use our printable kit to design your own haunted house (these little ghosts would love to haunt the halls) or craft a stylish set of witch or warlock boots.

 To make your own scrap paper ghost art you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains either our own printable products, or Woodpeckers Crafts, Etsy, Blick Art Materials, and/or Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*

 - A piece of cardboard, cereal box, or heavy card stock

 - Scrap paper pieces

 - Simple stamps